rharriso/style-bench/Readme.md

 ## Test Parameters

-Looking samples I've chosen the following parameters to run the tests.
+After looking at the samples above; the following parameters were chosen for each experimental trial.

 1. 1000 nodes (rounded up from the median nodes).
 2. 1 rule / element.
 2. 4 styles / rule

-4. Regular 3g setting for throttling (750kbps ~= 2^19 525kbps)
+# Throttling

+In order to investigate the effects of non trivial download times.
+A set of trials are run using a speed throttling server.
+The speed chosen was `2^19kbps` or `~= 525kbps`.
+This is close to the "Regular 3g (750kbps)" setting in the Chrome Dev tools.

 # What is measured?